 Marie K. Shanahan is an associate professor of journalism at the University of Connecticut.
 Her academic research and teaching focus on the intersection of journalism and digital communication technology.

 Shanahan studies trends in digital discourse, online commenting on news sites and on social media, online reputation, digital news ethics and local news engagement.
 Her first academic book, Journalism, Online Comments, and the Future of Public Discourse, was published by Routledge/ Taylor & Francis in September 2017.

-Shanahan’s research has also been published by The Poynter Institute, Columbia Journalism Review, The Chronicle of Higher Education, The Hartford Courant, and The Conversation.
-Her writing has also appeared on Newsweek.com, Salon.com and Christian Science Monitor.
+Shanahan’s research has also been published by The Poynter Institute, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
+Her writing has appeared in Newsweek, Salon and Christian Science Monitor.

+She has served as a volunteer editor with the Asian American Journalists Association (AAJA) student newspaper project, as well as with the high school journalism summer camps hosted by the Connecticut Health Investigative Team.
+Prior to UConn, Shanahan taught online journalism as an adjunct for Quinnipiac University’s Graduate Journalism Program.
 In July 2010, AOL hired Shanahan as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.

 Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut News Project.
 She is a former regional judge for the prestigious Livingston Awards for Young Journalists.
 She served as a national judge for the Society of Professional Journalists’ Sigma Delta Chi Awards and the EPPY Awards, and as an evaluator for the Online Journalism Awards.